 This sandwich is a rendition of the classic BLT with some Southern flare mixed in...instead of plain mayo, I whipped up a simple chipolte mayo which added a little kick on the back end of the flavor profile.
 Eating the sandwich while the tomatoes were still warm was simply scrumptious!
 I know this seems like a lot of work for a sandwich... but these could easy be served with brunch along side the creamy grits and Wadmalaw Island Delight I posted about earlier this week.
 Just a little "food" for thought!
 Enjoy ~Ronda

-Dip the tomatoes into buttermilk, then dredge them into the flour seasoned with cayenne pepper and garlic powder.
+- Dredge the tomatoes into flour and corn meal mixture, then dip them into the egg mixture and then dredge them again into the flour mixture.
 Shake off excess flour.
 Fry tomato slices in the skillet until golden brown on both sides.

-To serve, toast the bread and slather one side of each piece with chipolte mayonnaise (click here).
+- To serve, toast the bread and slather one side of each piece with chipolte mayonnaise or ranch dressing.
 Layer in romaine lettuce, fried green tomatoes and bacon.
 My husband also adds a dash of hot sauce to his sandwiches.
 We served ours with a side of veggie chips.